andrzejkupczyk/mantisbt-awards/README.md

 This plugin allows users to quickly give and receive feedback.

-Emojis can be awarded on comments, but more "awardable" objects will be supported in the near future.
+Emojis can be awarded on comments (known as bugnotes or activities), but more "awardable" objects will be supported in the near future.

-## Install
+## Installation

-MantisBT Awards plugin is packaged with [Composer](https://getcomposer.org/).
+MantisBT Awards is packaged with [Composer](https://getcomposer.org/) which installs the plugin to the `plugins/Awards` directory:

 `composer require webgarden/mantisbt-awards`

-This will install the plugin to the `plugins/Awards` folder of your MantisBT instance.

 ## Translations